foxdonut/meiosis/helpers/routing/README.md

 Using the Meiosis Routing strategy gives you the following benefits:

 - Simple route configuration
-- Parent and child routes and reusable child routes
 - No hardcoded paths in links
+- Parent and child routes, and reusable child routes
 - Relative navigation: navigate to a parent, sibling, or child route
 - Redirect to a route after an action
 - Authenticate / authorize before going to a route